Chevrolet Colorado vs Toyota Tacoma 2026: Which Mid-Size Truck Wins?

 Toyota Tacoma

-- Minimal incentive programs; TRD Off-Road and above selling near MSRP
+- Minimal incentives; TRD Off-Road and above selling near MSRP

-At comparable build levels, the trucks are priced within class="relative z-10",000 of each other.
-The Tacoma's resale advantage makes it the better three-year ownership proposition despite similar sticker prices.
+At comparable builds they're within class="relative z-10",000 of each other on sticker — but the Tacoma's resale makes it the better three-year proposition.

 The verdict

-Buy the Chevrolet Colorado if interior quality, on-road comfort, and maximum tow capacity are your priorities.
-The Z71 with the Turbo+ engine is the best value in the class for buyers who want a capable daily driver without the Tacoma's reliability premium factored into sticker.
+Buy the Chevrolet Colorado if interior quality, on-road comfort, and max tow are your priorities.
+The Z71 with the Turbo+ is the best value in the class for a capable daily driver without paying the Tacoma's reliability premium up front.

-Buy the Toyota Tacoma if long-term reliability, resale value, and hybrid fuel economy matter.
-The TRD Off-Road with i-FORCE MAX is the single best powertrain in the mid-size truck segment and holds its value better than any comparable truck.
+Buy the Toyota Tacoma if long-term reliability, resale, and hybrid economy matter.
+The TRD Off-Road with i-FORCE MAX is the single best powertrain in the segment, and it holds value better than anything else here.

-For buying advice on either truck, see How to Buy a Truck in 2026.
+For buying tactics on either, see How to Buy a Truck in 2026.

 From the Buying Guide